Detailing Pro 101

 3. Review Your Online Presence

-Almost all of your potential customers will look up your business online before they come to your shop.
+As you establish yourself as a detailing pro, almost all of your potential customers will look up your business online before they come to your shop.
 Gone are the days where a radio ad or a word of mouth referral from a friend can convince someone to buy a product or service.
 We live in an age where we have so much information at our fingertips thanks to the internet.

 If a potential customer were to search your company name in Google, what would they find?
 Conduct an audit on your own online presence.
 Research yourself like a customer would, and see what you find.
 Ask yourself these questions:

 - Do you have a website, Yelp listing, or Facebook page?

 - Is the information clear and helpful?